30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Children and adults with cancer

-Most airfare resources we’ve shared thus far have been facilitated through private planes.
-However, Corporate Angel Network flies cancer patients to treatment facilities at no cost on both private and corporate planes.
+Many airfare resources are facilitated through private planes.
+However, Corporate Angel Network flies lung cancer patients to treatment facilities at no cost on both private and corporate planes.
 In fact, the organization reports helping more than 60,000 patients since 1981.
 The group’s website notes that eligibility isn’t based on financial need, unlike some resources.

 Cancer Type: Any